 - Area Perimeter

 - Azimuth Distance

 - Offset Point

 - Rotation Point

 - Two Points Intersection

 - Four Points Intersection

 - Intersection Angle

 - Earthwork

 - Angular Bisector

+- Grid to Ground

+- Line Segmentation

+- Points Avg

+- Parameters

 Figure 5.1 Functions under Tools

 5.1 Area Perimeter

 This tool is used to calculate area and perimeter.
 The points can be imported from the point library by clicking the list icon on the upper right corner.
 The unit is meter for perimeter and square meter for area.